 Fright Row – Next up are Magic Kingdom’s two scariest attractions.
 Haunted Mansion and ‘it’s a small world.’
 One features creepy characters whose words will send shivers down your spine, frightening you to your core.
 The other has grim grinning ghosts.
 In between, “schedule” a stop at the nicest restroom in Magic Kingdom, the Tangled Toilets.

-Lunch: Be Our Guest Restaurant – Still the most popular spot in Magic Kingdom, this Beauty and the Beast-themed restaurant now does breakfast, lunch, and dinner.
-The table service reservation is still difficult to score, but we recommend doing lunch here, anyway, and table service dinners at other restaurants.
+Lunch: Be Our Guest Restaurant – Still the most popular spot in Magic Kingdom, this Beauty and the Beast-themed restaurant now does an all-day prix fixe menu for lunch and dinner.

 Midday Break – Going back to your hotel and taking a nap or lounging by the pool to prevent your kids from having a meltdown later in the day is a great option.
 Logistically, transportation and parking eats a lot of time, and you can expect to add at least 90 minutes to your break for transit–possibly 2 hours.

 The midday break is a great idea, but here’s an efficient, decompressing alternative: indoor stage shows.
-Things like Carousel of Progress, Country Bear Jamboree, Walt Disney’s Enchanted Tiki Room, or even a few back-to-back showings of Hall of Presidents (currently closed for refurbishment, likely until July 2021).
+Things like Carousel of Progress, Country Bear Jamboree, Walt Disney’s Enchanted Tiki Room, or even a few back-to-back showings of Hall of Presidents.
 All are dark, laid back, and feature plenty of refreshing air-conditioning.

 While sleeping during Hall of Presidents may not work for everyone, if you think it will work for your kids, give it a shot.
 If they are really zonked, they’ll likely fall asleep within the first 5 minutes.
 That is, unless you’re raising little Rutherford B. Hayes aficionados.